 If you have a loyal furry companion living in your home, chances are that you have probably wondered about his or her lifecycle and how dogs develop in general.
-If you have ever heard of the term “dog years”, you probably have an idea that dog’s developmental cycles are different from that of humans.
+If you have ever heard of the term “dog years,” you probably think that dogs’ developmental cycles are different from those of humans.

 What are the Life Stages of a Dog?

 With variations according to breeds, the average life span of a dog is around 12 years.
 Similar to that of humans, dogs have four developmental stages they go through in their lives.
-These four developmental stages can come at different times as this varies according to the breed, size and dog’s quality of life (including nutrition, exercise and amount of care taken).
+These four developmental stages can come at different times as this varies according to the breed, size, and dog’s quality of life (including nutrition, exercise, and the amount of care taken).

 The first stage is that of a mere puppy (which is equivalent to the human infant and toddler).
-In the first few weeks of puppyhood, puppies are generally attached to their mothers as she is the one to fulfill their every need (just as human infants are attached to their mothers).
-As they grow older, puppies begin to become more independent, learning the ways of being a dog.
+In the first few weeks of puppyhood, puppies are generally attached to their mothers as they fulfill their every need (just as human infants are attached to their mothers).
+As they grow older, puppies become more independent, learning how to be dogs.

-The next stage is that of adulthood and once again, smaller dogs will reach this stage faster than bigger sized dogs.
-Dogs become completely independent these days, no longer requiring your constant attention and it becomes easier for them to entertain themselves.
+The next stage is adulthood, and smaller dogs will reach this stage faster than more significant sized dogs.
+Dogs become completely independent these days, They no longer require your constant attention, and it becomes easier for them to entertain themselves.

 How Long is a Dog Still a Puppy?

-The aging process of your dog can greatly depend on aspects of your dog’s life, like how long he or she lived with their mother, whether he or she gets enough exercise to help with growth, how well-nourished your dog is its size, gender and even breed.
+The aging process of your dog can significantly depend on aspects of your dog’s life, like how long he or she lived with his or her mother, whether he or she gets enough exercise to help with growth, and how well-nourished your dog is its size, gender, and even breed.